 Despite great engineering, no system is failproof.
 That’s where commissioning comes in, establishing a baseline of performance for customer acceptance and follow-on maintenance.
-Commissioning is important not only for photovoltaic (PV) system performance, but also for longevity of equipment, safety, ROI, warranties.
+Commissioning is important not only for photovoltaic (PV) system performance, but also for longevity of equipment, safety, ROI, and warranties.

 Step 1: Photovoltaic system design and production